vatai/vatai.github.io/_posts/2022-05-18-continuous-benchmarking-on-supercomputers.md

 on the settings page, since the `--url` and the `--token` are dependent on the repo you want to add the runner to.
 The `./config.sh` asks a few questions, but generally it is very simple and usually the default answers are acceptable.
+The last command `./run.sh` is the runner itself, it connects to GitHub, and needs to be running to be able to accept workflows/jobs.
+See [note](#security) about security.

     # Create the runner and start the configuration experience
     $ ./config.sh --url https://github.com/<user>/<repo> --token <token>